IsabellaPassarelli/ScanTCP/README.md

 # ScanTCP
-This project aims to develop a basic tool to identify open ports on remote hosts.
+This project is a TCP port scanner tool with a graphical interface, developed in Python using the pygame library.
+It allows scanning a range of ports on an IP or host and displaying the results interactively.

 ## Project structure
 ```
 📁 tcp-port-scanner
+├── main.py
 ├── scanner_gui.py
 ├── 📁 scanner
 │   └── tcp_scanner.py
 ├── requirements.txt
 └── README.md
 ```

 ## Features
+1. Data Input:
-- Accepts a host (IP or domain).
+    - The user can enter the host (IP or domain name).
-- Scans a range of TCP ports (e.g., 1 to 100).
-- Attempts to connect to each port.
-- Displays whether the port is open or closed.
+    - The user can set the start port and end port for the scan.

+2. Port Scanning:
+    - When clicking the "Scan" button, the program scans the ports in the defined range.
+    - The program shows the scan result: whether there are open ports or if no open ports were found.

+3. Results:
+    - The scan result is displayed on the screen, showing the open ports.
+    - If no open ports are found, a message is displayed informing the user of that.

+4. Graphical Interface:
+    - The project uses the pygame library to create a simple and interactive graphical interface.

 ## Tecnologies used
 - Python
+- Pygame
+- Sockets (TCP network)

 ## How to run the project